stuartshay/nyc-landmarks-vector-db/memory-bank/progress.md

 - ✅ Scalable batch processing workflow for landmarks via GitHub Actions (`process_landmarks.yml`).
 - ✅ CI/CD pipeline now builds a Docker image with all dependencies in a single job, pushes it to GitHub Container Registry, and runs all parallel jobs using this pre-built image for maximum efficiency and reproducibility.
 - ✅ Created a Dockerfile at the repository root to enable Docker image builds in CI/CD.
 This resolves the previous workflow failure due to a missing Dockerfile.
-- ✅ Comprehensive Jupyter notebook for analyzing Pinecone vector database statistics.
+- ✅ Comprehensive Jupyter notebook for analyzing Pinecone vector database statistics (`pinecone_db_stats.ipynb`)
+- ✅ Basic vector search testing with `landmark_query_testing.ipynb` notebook, including query execution, filtering, and performance metrics
+- ✅ Standardized notebook management to maintain only the latest versions with successful execution outputs
+- ✅ Implemented notebook execution validation using `jupyter nbconvert --to notebook --execute` to verify functionality
+- ✅ Organized notebook outputs in a dedicated `test_output/notebooks` directory to keep repository clean
+- ✅ Established a formal workflow for notebook execution with automated output saving

 ## What's Left to Build